nauam/Courses/docs/administration/projects/node-execution/script.md

 - `script-copy` for the FileCopier service

-This plugin provides the ability to specify an external script or command to perform a remote or local execution of a QW Control command, and remote or local file copies.
+This plugin provides the ability to specify an external script or command to perform a remote or local execution of a Rundeck command, and remote or local file copies.

 It can be a replacement for the built-in SSH-based remote execution and SCP-based file-copy mechanism to allow you to user whatever external mechanism you wish.